rhvdbergh/appsta/README.md

 ## Description
 Duration: 2 week sprint

 Appsta is an easy to use web development marketplace for Startups.
 Startups can browse a variety of web development features, interact with these features, and select those relevant to their project.
-This application will help Startups plan, budget, and review their web development needs in a non-threatening environment.
+This application will helps startups plan, budget, and review their web development needs in a non-threatening environment.

 The site is deployed at [https://appsta-prime.herokuapp.com/](https://appsta-prime.herokuapp.com/)